10 Things To Do In Yogyakarta

 When you enter the Sultans Palace a guide will escort you around giving you information on the exhibits and some history.

 The Water Palace doesn’t have any information so you may need to read up about it before your visit so you have some background.

 Located South of the city is the beautiful Imogiri Pine Forest.

-We combined a day out at the beach and the pine forrest which is best visited in the morning for the early light.
+We combined a day out at the beach and the pine forest which is best visited in the morning for the early light.

-It’s very popular so get there early for less crowds.
+It’s very popular, so get there early for fewer crowds.

 Timber boardwalks take you into the forest area where towering pine trees reach upward to the sky.

 It’s an unusual area for Indonesia and would be more reminiscent of somewhere in Europe.

 It can get quite cool as it’s quite high up, hence the pine trees that only grow in this particular area at this height.